CSU-CompSci-CS163-4/Lab02OpenPizzaOrderingApplication/README.md

 ```
 After we call the *printData()* method that is apart of the *MyObject* object/type, our data, 13, will then be printed.

-This was only to serve as a small introduction to objects and calling methods that are apart of object, we will greatly expand upon methods and objects within further in this course.
+This was only to serve as a small introduction to objects and calling methods that are apart of objects, we will greatly expand upon methods and objects further in this course.